introlab/opentera-webrtc-ros/opentera_webrtc_ros/README.md

 ## Subscribed topics

 - waypoints (`opentera_webrtc_ros_msgs/Waypoints`): Array of image coordinate waypoints received from the frontend.
-- stop (`std_msgs/Bool`): Signal to cancel all move_base goals.
+- start (`std_msgs/Bool`): Signal to start navigating sequentially to the previously received waypoints.
+- All subscribed topics of `libnavigation`

 ## Published topics

-- waypoint_reached (`std_msgs/String`): String of a JSON message containing the ID of the waypoint that has been reached.
-Used by the frontend to determine when the trajectory has been completed.
+- All published topics of `libnavigation`

 # labels_manager